pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - ALWAYS specify a gas amount when calling other contracts (which prevents them being attackable by sending any amount of gas)

+Other observations for this bit:

+- NO STATE GUARANTEES outside of your contract
+- NO STATE GUARANTEES once you interact with ANY other contract
+    - :TODO: check if ref vars update in response to other contracts mutating them
+    - this is kinda like random thread access in a poorly threaded language
+    - if the contract hash matches some source, then OK